cavilosa/Publishing-House/README.md

 Books can be created only with the authors from the database, so in order to add a new book, its author should be created already.
 If the author is not in the database, 404 error will raised.

 ### - /books/id/delete and /authors/id/delete, methods = GET, POST
-This route uthorized only for the editor role.
+This route authorized only for the editor role.

 If the book or author id is not in the database, 404 error will raised.
 And return JSON object